powerhousepro69/videoinfox/readme.md

 Videoinfox is a Linux shell script that feels like an app.
 If you enjoy watching local videos on your PC and want the ability to download video url's, you won't be disappointed.
 You can also make your own URL lists to download.
 While downloading a list, a log file will be generated for each list.
 The log is each http link from your list with the downloaded video filename.
 If the download list is aborted before completion, Yt-dlp has you covered.
 Just run the Download List feature again.
 Yt-dlp won't re-download files that you already have.
 There is a Played List that keeps track of everything played by Play Clipboard, Last Download and Play Line.
 The Playlist will never write to the Played List.
 Create unlimited Playlists and autoplay.
 Download Queue to add unlimited Videoinfox created User Download Lists for batch processing.

-#### Create unlimited playlists.
-Add videos to the Playlist from:

-- Add to Playlist: Search Results. &nbsp; Find for recursive searching and Show All for recursive directory listing.
+#### ADD VIDEOS TO A PLAYLIST FROM THE FOLLOWING 7 SOURCES:

+- Home Screen.
+Add videos from recursive search results or recursive directory listings to the loaded Playlist.

-- Make Playlist on Home Screen.
-Save all search results as a Playlist.
+- Make Playlist on the Home Screen.
+Add all search results to a new Playlist.

-- Add to Playlist: Directory Listings. &nbsp; Navigate Tree >>> Show All for one level deep directory listing.
+- Navigate Tree >>> Show All.
+Add videos from one level deep directory listings to the loaded Playlist.

-- Directory to Playlist in Navigate Tree >>> Show All &nbsp; Add all videos in the current directory to a new Playlist.
+- Directory to Playlist in Navigate Tree >>> Show All.
+Add all videos in the current directory to a new Playlist.

+- Default Directories to Playlist in Settings.
+Add recursive listings from Default Dirs 1-4 to a new Playlist.

-- Queue to Playlist in Play Queue to save the playlist queue as a playlist.
+- Queue to Playlist: Add the Playlist Queue to a new Playlist.

+- Played List.
+Add videos from Played List to the loaded Playlist.
-- Add to Playlist: Played List. &nbsp; Play Clipboard, Last Download and Play all write to the Played List.
+        Play, Play Clipboard, Last Download all write to the Played List.
         *** The Playlist, Play Directory and Autoplay won't write to the Played list.

 #### Start Autoplay on a playlist from the beginning to the end of the list or Start Autoplay from anywhere in the list and play to the end of the list.
 Resume Autoplay will start with last the video that was playing on Start Autoplay quit.
 Resume Autoplay will also keep track of the last video that was playing on quit.